40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 # Design

 In Microsoft Azure you can deploy a Active Passive pair of FortiGate VM's that communicate with each other and the Azure fabric.
-The ForitGate setup will receive the to be inspected traffic using user defined routing (UDR).
+The FortiGate setup will receive the to be inspected traffic using user defined routing (UDR).
 You can send all or specific traffic that needs inspection going to/coming from on-prem networks or public internet by changing the UDR routing.

 This ARM template will automatically deploy a full working environment containing the the following components.